-The term 'Bookkeeper' is included in the Accounting edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Bookkeeper' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A bookkeeper is an individual who maintains a business’ important financial records.
 These are typically kept in journals or ledgers format.
 This is where the word books derives from, which is used in the title of bookkeeper.